ParamountVentures/AzureNotificationHubsDemo/README.md

 			- Package Name MUST be the "Name" attribute of your application identity you got in the store in the step above.
 			- Open the config.xml in a text editor and change "vs:publisherId" attribute to your application identity you got in the store in the step above (include the "CN=" text).
 - Change the "Solution Platforms" dropdown to "Windows Phone (Universal)".
-- Opn www/scripts/index.js set the value of the "connectionString" to the "DefaultListenSharedAccessSignature" connection string above and set the "notificationHubPath" variable to the name of your notifcation hub from above.
+- Open www/scripts/index.js set the value of the "connectionString" to the "DefaultListenSharedAccessSignature" connection string above and set the "notificationHubPath" variable to the name of your notifcation hub from above.
+- You can also change the name of your notification hub (defaults to "test") by changing the "notificationHubPath" variable.
+- You can also change the tags you will register for (defaults to "tag_a", "tag_b", "tab_c") by changing the "tags" variable.

 ###3.
 Update the Notification Hub WNS
 Open your notification hub in the Windows Azure portal.
 Change to the configure tab and in the "windows notification settings" set PACKAGE SID to the value of your app in step 2 and